 Decorating with Socks

 Pull up your socks before beginning your Christmas decorations to ward off the cold.
-In fact, involve the socks in the home decoration as well.
-With basic supplies like socks, scissors, scrap fabric and buttons you can make a cute little Santa, snowman, and gnomes to enhance your home decor.
+Involve the socks in the home decoration as well.
+With basic supplies like socks, scissors, scrap fabric, and buttons you can make a cute little Santa, snowman, and gnomes to enhance your home décor.

 No-Sew Santa Craft from Sock